malthejorgensen/difftree/README.md

 Install
 -------
-The recommended way to install `dirdiff` is via [pipx]:
+The recommended way to install `difftree` is via [pipx]:

-    pipx dirdiff
+    pipx difftree

 Alternatives
 ------------